Frequently Asked Questions

-A: Prices vary based on the service you purchase.
-Group class pricing is always available on our online store.
-Private consultations and training programs vary based on location.
+A: Since we come to you, pricing for private in-home consultations and training programs varies slightly based on distance.
+We also offer virtual consultations at a flat rate.
 If you would like to learn more about our private training options and pricing, please contact us directly and include your approximate location!

 Q: What forms of payment do you accept?

 Q: Do you come to my home or other locations?

 A: Yes, we typically work with clients in their homes and other places where they struggle most.
 We also offer virtual consultations.